Polars in Finance Cheat Sheet

 1

-Append log returns and realized volatility to the DataFrame.
+Append log returns and realized volatility.

 2